 Page

-Rep ort from the Board of Directors A-1

 Part 1 The Company

+Exec cutive Summary A-1

 1. General Information 1-1

 2. Risk Factors 2-1

 3. Overview of TISCO Business 3-1

 4. Business Operations by Area 4-1

 5. Operating Assets 5-1

 6. Legal Disputes 6-1

 7. Capital Structure 7-1

 8. Management 8-1

 9. Internal Controls 9-1

 10. Related Party Transactions 10-1

 11. Financial Status and Performance 11-1

-12. Other Related Information 12-1
+12. Others Related Information 12-1

-Part 2 Atta nchment
+Part 2 Cer tification of the accuracy of information B-1

 Attachme nt 1 Details of Directors, Management and Controlling Persons A 1-1

 Attachme nt 2 Changes in TISCO Bank Shareholdings by Directors and Management A 2-1

 Attachme nt 3 Report of the Audit Committee A 3-1

 Attachme nt 4 Evaluation of the Sufficiency of Internal Control System A 4-1

 Attachme nt 5 Statement of the Board of Directors' Responsibility for Financial Statements A 5-1

 and Auditor's Report and Financial Statements